mitchell-reynolds/mitchell-reynolds.github.io/_posts/2021-4-26-Cartesian-World-Models.md

 ## Input Distribution Problem

-$\text{decide}$-based structural agents attempt to implement specific $\text{decide}$ functions, which will often require determining the distance to a target function, e.g. the HCH function.
+$$\text{decide}$$-based structural agents attempt to implement specific $$\text{decide}$$ functions, which will often require determining the distance to a target function, e.g. the HCH function.
 Unless the distance metric treats all inputs identically, such as with sup norm, the metric requires a distribution over inputs.
-For instance, recall structural HCH-bots's utility function, $U(\text{decide}) = \mathbb E_{i \sim P}[KL(\text{HCH}(i) || \text{decide}(i))]$, depends on an input distribution $P$.
+For instance, recall structural HCH-bots's utility function, $$U(\text{decide}) = \mathbb E_{i \sim P}[KL(\text{HCH}(i) || \text{decide}(i))]$$, depends on an input distribution $$P$$.

 However, the distribution of inputs depends on how the agent responds to various inputs, creating an acausal implication between the agent's actions and what inputs it receives.
 For example, what you google depends on Google's capabilities.
-Since the agent's utility depends on the inputs it receives, this acausal implication incentivizes the agent to implement a $\text{decide}$ function that shifts the distribution towards high-scoring inputs.
-The agent is not optimizing over $\text{decide}$ functions, but rather jointly optimizing over $\text{decide}$, input distribution pairs.
+Since the agent's utility depends on the inputs it receives, this acausal implication incentivizes the agent to implement a $$\text{decide}$$ function that shifts the distribution towards high-scoring inputs.
+The agent is not optimizing over $$\text{decide}$$ functions, but rather jointly optimizing over $$\text{decide}$$, input distribution pairs.
 More concretely, the agent has an incentive to hide its full capabilities so it will not be asked difficult questions.
-If the agent can only answer questions with obvious answers, it will probably be asked questions with easy answers, acausally shifting $P$ to a higher utility distribution.[^predictomatic]
+If the agent can only answer questions with obvious answers, it will probably be asked questions with easy answers, acausally shifting $$P$$ to a higher utility distribution.[^predictomatic]

 This acausal implication reduces capabilities, but it also might be a problem for alignment.
 The capabilities hit from acausally optimizing the input distribution does not appear to intrinsically produce alignment failures, but the problem arises only when the agent thinks of itself as having logical control over other instances of itself.
 This pattern of reasoning potentially results in deceptive alignment arising through acausal means. [^openproblems] In general, any agent that has uncertainty over its input might be able to acausally influence the input distribution, potentially resulting in undesirable behavior.